TakeJoshyy/TheMurphVerse/1.GameModes/HGSS-Monomon/README.md

 3. Pivoting:
     - You may catch up to 3 total unique mons from any area prior to Bellsprout Tower (they can be all from one area, all different, or a combination), pick which one you want to run between those 3 and bag mon.
 You may keep items held by these Pokemon.
     - You must choose your pivot before entering Bellsprout Tower and Falkner's Gym.
 You may fight trainers freely prior.
 Once receiving exp from a wild Pokemon or entering Bellsprout Tower or Falkner's gym, you are locked in.
-    - You may receive EXP from 1 wild mon prior to entering Bellsprout Tower but you MUST run the mon that received EXP and avoid receiving additional EXP from wilds at all costs.
-You may NOT catch any other Pokemon for their items or info after receving EXP from a wild.
+    - You may receive EXP from 1 wild mon on each legal pivot option before locking in your runners.
+If a Pokemon receives exp from a second wild Pokemon, you may NOT run that Pokemon.
+You may NOT catch a second of that Pokemon as a work around if it is a favorite.
+Entering Bellsprout Tower OR the first gym is your cutoff for receiving wild exp.
     - You may use any Mon at the front of your party until you lock in your pivot.
     - You may catch 1 free favorite each.
 You may catch a second of the same favorite but it will count towards your 3 pivots.
 Getting a favorite in the lab grants you a 4th pivot option.
     - Banned ability mons don't count towards your catches UNLESS you want to keep its held item (This may only be done once.
 You may not farm multiple items off of the same illegal mon).
 You may catch until you find one without illegal ability (if there is one).